 And compared to its neighbors (Mauritius and Seychelles), where homosexuality is still banned, Réunion seems to be a gay-friendly haven in this part of the world, for tourists at least.

 In 2007, the tourism authorities succeeded in gathering tour operators, hotel, bar and restaurant owners and other professionals and launched a gay-friendly welcoming charter.
 You will easily recognize these professionals thanks to the rainbow sticker pasted on their windows.

 In the south, the volcano

 From its height of 2,600 meters, the Piton de la Fournaise arises as the patron of the island.
 It's one of the most active volcanoes in the world.
-The most recent eruption was observed back in 2010.
 To access the volcano, a small forestry road winds its way from the village of Bourg Murat.
 After bucolic and alpine landscapes, vegetation becomes rarer.
 From the Plaine des Sables, jagged black rocks and red sand make it become very lunar.
 Then, at the foot of the volcano, you can settle for a photo stop impressive silence.
 Or, just go further and climb the mountain, if you have good shoes, some water and sunscreen.